JOB TITLE: Family Advocate

 QUALIFICATIONS, KNOWLEDGE SKILL REQUIRED (Minimum education and experience needed to perform the job adequately)

-• Highly organized and detailed-oriented
+- Highly organized and detailed-oriented

-• Excellent verbal and written communication skills
+- Excellent interpersonal, verbal and written communication skills

-• Be able to primarily work independently or in groups if need be with minimal supervision
+- Be able to primarily work independently or in groups if need be with minimal supervision

-• Has a proven ability to work with and meet tight deadlines
+- Has a proven ability to work with and meet tight deadlines

-• Must have reliable transportation
+- Must have a valid Driver’s License and reliable transportation

 QUALIFICATIONS, KNOWLEDGE SKILL DESIRED: